Verma35Shubham/GreenStitchBackendAssignment/README.md

 ### Development

-The project can be imported and run using an IDE like Eclipse.
+The project can be imported and run using an IDE like IntellIj.

 ### Test API